Application Closed: The application deadline for YES 2021 ended on November 1

 - Meet a minimum English proficiency requirement, which will be measured by a test;

 - Have a cumulative grade of B (80%) without any failing grades and a grade of B+ (85%) or better in English for the past three years;

 - Should demonstrate flexibility and a commitment to promoting cross-cultural understanding;

 - Must not be a U.S. citizen or permanent resident, or have been born in the United States;

 - Be a citizen of the West Bank, Gaza, or East Jerusalem

-Students will be placed in carefully chosen American host families by experienced youth exchange organizations that will also monitor and advise the students throughout their stay in the US.
+Students will be placed in carefully chosen American host families by experienced youth exchange organizations that will also monitor and advise the students throughout their stay in the United States.
 Major expenses such as airfare, room and board, pocket money and most other costs will be paid for by the Kennedy-Lugar Youth Exchange and Study Program (YES).